Toli97/ASSO-PROJ/blackboard/README.md

 ### Scenario 2
 ![Scenario 2 profiling](https://i.imgur.com/9JQLmJW.png)
 In scenario 2 we simulate slow inputs.
 We can see that less that 50% of the CPU time is actually used executing the Knowledge Sources.
+In the image above we can see that Long Producers take the biggest amount of CPU time, totaling 43.4%.
+This is caused by using blocking IO functions and the program being single threaded.
 ## Architecture Discussion